-Shipping Location: This is the location where order items will be delivered to customers.
-You can make this field visible by checking the relevant box in Settings > Advanced Settings > Pick Up and Shipping Location.
+Shipping Address: This is the location where order items will be delivered to customers.
+You can make this field visible by checking the relevant box in Company Settings → Advanced Settings → Sending out and Returning items of an Order.

-Pickup Location: This is the location from where order items can be collected by customers.
-You can make this field visible by checking the relevant box in Settings > Advanced Settings > Pick Up and Shipping Location.
+Pickup Address: This is the location where order items can be collected by customers.
+You can make this field visible by checking the relevant box in Settings → Advanced Settings → Sending out and Returning items of an Order.

-Order Location: This is used to change the location for all items in an order upon rent out.
+Order Location: This is used to change the location for all items in Order upon rent out.

 When importing or exporting Locations in EZRentOut, either of the two columns can be mapped i.e. Location Path or Nest Location Under.
 You cannot map them both simultaneously during an Excel Import or Export.

 What’s the difference between Nest Location Under and Location Path?
 Let’s take these two as examples (NY/Bronx/EastAndersonDrive and NY/NewYork/FosterAve) and break down the difference for you.